HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

         ![Playing a video using the Kaltura Player](../../../../images/dam_kaltura_player_for_synced.png)

-Information on the video synchronization statuses for uploaded videos, see [Upload rich media assets](upload_rich_media_assets.md).
+For more information on the video synchronization statuses for uploaded videos, see [Upload rich media assets](upload_rich_media_assets.md).

 ## Downloading a media asset source, version, or rendition